agmen-hu/tada/README.md

 Notes:
  * tada server will start in the background.
 Run `tada stop` in the project root whenever you wish to stop it.

+# Documentation

+Starting points:
+ * [Tada guide](https://github.com/agmen-hu/tada/wiki/Tada-guide) - the guide for new users

+By default, tada collects usage statistics which includes executed commands/sentences without argument values.
+Our goal is to better understand user requirements and usage habits and consider collected data when selecting features to develop.
+If you do not wish your tada to collect stats, disable the feature by editing your project config as [described here](https://github.com/agmen-hu/tada/wiki/Usage-statistics).

 # Support